scientific-python/specs/meta-spec-0000.md

 Any community member can propose a new SPEC by making making a pull request to the [SPEC repository](https://github.com/scientific-python/specs).
-However, we highly recommended that the new proposal should first be discussed in at least one important project in the ecosystem.
+However, we highly recommended that the new proposal be discussed in at least one important project in the ecosystem first.
 Often it is helpful also to have drafted a proof of concept implementation for technical SPECs.